 Further afield, the need to combine a good site position with accessible labour and plentiful supplies make stone buildings exceptional rarities.
 For example, Jakad’s Heart – an inn, owned by an energetic adventurer known as Koldra, that sits on the edge of Davokar – boasts three levels of robust stone construction that suggest an exceedingly lucky find for the owner.
 Indeed, Koldra carries one or two impressive scars acquired solely in the act of securing the property rights to the Heart.

 For those who don’t care for the plunger’s fate, exploration and surveying of the wider countryside, both across wild Ambria and one the very edge of Bright Davokar, hold fair prospects for discovery of useful ruins.
 Most require initial clearance and securing, followed by protection while sourcing potential buyers from the likes of Thistle Hold, Yndaros or one of the noble houses.
 Some might prove too difficult or dangerous to secure and can serve as a source solely for recycling.

 In the wilds, it can be much more difficult to build complicated and large structures from stone without spending considerable money on skilled craftspeople.
-While it would be a long term commitment, a good wage, often with a large retainer, can be secure by anyone willing to offer these skills (which could be taken as part of the Business Advantage included in the Player’s Handbook).
+While it would be a long term commitment, a good wage, often with a large retainer, can be secure by anyone willing to offer these skills (which could be taken as part of the Enterprise Boon on p 53 of the Advanced Player’s Guide).